neatwork-ai/neatcoder/vsce/README.md

 Turn your IDE into an AI Software Engineer with Neatcoder 🧞‍♂️

 Neatwork AI enhances VS Code by integrating advanced AI capabilities.
-It provides you the ability to dynamically scaffold entire codebases from a simple project description.
-Given that most softwares interact with other softwares, Neatwork AI allows you to make its AI aware of external interfaces the software ought to communicate with.
+It provides you with the ability to dynamically scaffold entire codebases from a simple project description.
+Given that most software interacts with other software, Neatwork AI allows you to make its AI aware of external interfaces the software ought to communicate with.

 ## Features